EvanMarnik/evanmarnik/README.md

 ### Hi there 👋
-I'm a cs student at the University of Pittsburgh
+I'm a cs student at the University of Pittsburgh currently working on a Discord bot for Hearthstone!